Involved In A Car Accident? Shafner Injury Law Is Here For You.

-Remember that insurance companies, even your own, are not on your side.
+Remember that insurance companies – even your own – are not on your side.
 They are on their own side.
-The less they have to pay you, the better their balance sheet.
+The less they have to pay you, the better their balance sheet is.

-If you have injuries that require medical treatment, you should call a Denver personal injury lawyer.
+If you have injuries that require medical treatment, you should call us at Shafner Injury Law.
 Insurance companies know that accidents are stressful.
-Post-accident, you may sleep-deprived or taking pain medication that clouds your judgment.
-That is exactly why insurance companies will call you quickly, requesting you to give a recorded statement and sign releases that are sometimes so broad that they allow insurers to request all of your medical records since birth.
-Insurers do this because they are looking for “evidence” they can use to pay you less.
+Post-accident, you may be sleep deprived or taking pain medication that clouds your judgment.
+That is exactly why insurance companies will call you quickly, requesting you to give a recorded statement and sign releases that are sometimes so broad that they allow insurers to request all your medical records since birth.
+Insurers do this because they are looking for “evidence” that they can use to pay you less.

 Do not give them this material.
 Tell them to call your lawyer instead.
 Insurance companies have no obligation to help you receive fair compensation for your injuries.
-Nor must they tell you that compensatory injuries include medical expenses, lost wages, pain and suffering, a loss of ability to enjoy life, and compensation for scarring and disfigurement.
+Nor must they tell you that compensatory injuries include medical expenses, lost wages, pain and suffering, a loss of ability to enjoy life, and scarring and disfigurement.
 They may even tell you that hiring a lawyer will equal less money in your pocket, which is false.
-Recent studies, sponsored by insurers, have shown that the presence of a lawyer routinely doubles the value of a case, or more.
+Recent studies, sponsored by insurers, have shown that the presence of an attorney routinely doubles (or more) the value of a case.

 A skilled car accident attorney is motivated and able to recover maximum compensation for you.
 The presence of a lawyer implies the threat of a trial, which is something insurance companies prefer to avoid.
 Your case will most likely not go to trial, but if you have a lawyer, it could.
 This is leverage in your favor.
 An insurance company does not want to defend a low offer to a jury of your peers.
 Therefore, they are more likely to make a reasonable offer for your claim.